 ABBEY OF S.ANTIMO

 According to legendary tradition, the Abbey was erected at the behest of Charlemagne, but there are no documents confirming this news.
 The emperor would have founded it in 781, returning from Rome, along the Via Francigena.

 It was originally a powerful Benedictine abbey, so much so that in medieval times the abbot was one of the major feudal lords of the Sienese territory exercising authority over 38 churches scattered throughout Tuscany from Pistoia to Grosseto.
-In 1291 it passed to Guglielmiti at the behest of Pope Nicholas V and in 1462 was suppressed by Enea Silvio Piccolomini, Pius II, annexing it to Montalcino, which was elevated to the diocese thanks to the incorporation of the Abbey itself.
+In 1291 it passed to the Guglielmiti at the behest of Pope Niccolò V and in 1462 it was suppressed by Enea Silvio Piccolomini, Pius II, annexing it to Montalcino, which was elevated to a diocese thanks to the incorporation of the Abbey itself.

-Possibility to follow courses of Gregorian chant and polyphony at the abbey:
+Possibility of taking Gregorian singing and polyphony courses at the abbey:

-In Romanesque style, the first documents date back to the foundation of the Benedictine foundation in 762.
-The church was later erected and consecrated under the Lombard Abbot Winizzo on 13 November 1035.
-With the bull of Gregory IX of 17 April 1228 it passed to the Cistercian order.
-This abbey had its moment of greatest splendor from the 10th to the 12th century, that is during the period of greatest use of the underlying Via Francigena which passed through the valley bottom of the Valdorcia.
-It was a true fiefdom with large extensions of land on both sides of the Amiata.
+In Romanesque style, the first documents date back as a Benedictine foundation to 762.
+The church was then erected and consecrated under the Abbot Longobardo Winizzo on 13 November 1035.
+With the bull of Gregory IX of 17 April 1228 it passed to the order of the Cistercians.
+This Abbey had the moment of greatest splendor from the 10th to the 12th century or during the period of greatest use of the underlying Via Francigena which passed over the valley floor of the Valdorcia.
+It was a real fief with large areas of land on both sides of the Amiata.
 It was closed in 1793 and reopened for worship in 1939.

-Do not miss the Longobarda crypt of the Duke Ratchis
+Do not miss the Lombard crypt of Duke Ratchis